chadcampbell/document-manager/src/README.md

 There are few security checks in place.
 However, adding authentication and authorization could help restrict undesired uploads.
 In addition, this information could be added to a possible file history implementation to identify who changed a document and when.

+#### Integrate Anti-Forgery Tokens
+At this time, the API does little in terms of security.
+However, this API would benefit from supporting Anti-Forgery tokens.
+This would help prevent cross-site attacks.
+This may or may not be part of adding support for authentication / authorization based on the needs of the app.

 #### Implement Virus Scanning on Documents
 To improve security, it's recommended to scan documents when they are uploaded.